Rolands-Laucis/Socio/core/README.md

 * Threading paralization pipelines for async querry queues (perhaps offloading queries to another machine)
 * Caching and dedup UPD msg kind
 * File and blob sending and replacing on the client side
+* Redo the update dependency mechanism to serious data structures - dependency graph or tree or smth
+* Different solution for sql parsing.
+Perhaps the 40MB js lib... (but that seems insane to me)
 * plenty more

 #### Dont be shy to try this out on your small project.
 Feedback from real world use cases is much appreciated 🥰